 The service uses existing software for its speech recognition.
 But Trint's cofounders are mum about what that software is.
-(It may be telling that Google, which has made its own speech-recognition API freely available, is one of the company's investors, through its Digital News Initiative Innovation Fund).
+(It may or may not be telling that Google, which has made its own speech-recognition API freely available, awarded the startup a grant via its Digital News Initiative Innovation Fund).
 Boas, now Trint’s CTO, meets my question about the technology with, "We are not able to disclose."

 Trint isn't perfect.
 If you’re looking for something anywhere close to perfection, you will need near-perfect audio, no background noise, no regional accents (good luck): Trint echoes the old computing adage about garbage in, garbage out: "Better audio means better transcription."
 Boas reckons that the biggest test for the software is to "prepare the expectations of the user."